Undergraduate Open Days: 2 September & 4 October

 Year 4

-Alongside these classes, a major part of year 4 in the School of Education at Strathclyde is school placements in Scottish secondary schools.
+Alongside these classes, a major part of Year 4 is a school placement in Scottish secondary schools.
 There are 18 weeks of placement in total with one placement in each semester of the programme.

 The second placement is longer with greater expectations on you in terms of planning for greater periods of responsibility, becoming an active member in your science department and gaining the confidence to get involved in the wider life of the school.
 The aim here is to see you become a rounded practitioner ready for your own classroom.